 Take your measurements

-Choose your options
+Choosing your options

-Then comes the time for customization: you can choose between three collar shapes , four wrist shapes and, finally, between a “classic” and “silhouetted” cut.
+Then comes the time for customization: you can choose between three collar shapes , four wrist shapes and, finally, between a “classic” and a “silhouetted” cut.

 Fit and comfort

-I only have two regrets, ultimately.
+I only have two regrets, in the end.

 Second...
 Well, I lost weight.